lilkyze/bachelor2021/README.md

 4. Create Constraints on the Database and upload the database.
   - Run the queries from UploadData.cypher file.

-5. Run Cypher queries to explore the data
+5. Run Cypher queries to explore the data.

+# Gephi set up
+1. Download Gephi.

+2. Install plugins.
+ - Install Graph Streaming: This plugin will connect the streeam
+ - Install Image Preview: This plugin will place a .png on a node.

+3. Start streaming on Gephi UI.

+4. Send graph from Neo4j.
+ - See streamtogephi.cypher